Alumni Accolades

 American baritone Michael Preacely is making waves on the operatic stage with a versatile voice that spans classical, contemporary, Broadway, and pop.
 He has earned acclaim for roles such as Phantom (Phantom of the Opera), Scarpia (Tosca), Ford (Falstaff), Marcello (La Bohème), and both Porgy and Jake (Porgy and Bess).
 He has performed with major opera houses across the U.S. and abroad, including Opéra de Montréal, Opera Memphis, and Cincinnati Opera.

-Preacely recently toured Europe in Porgy and Bess to rave reviews and performed in Russia with Opera Noire.
+Preacely toured Europe in Porgy and Bess to rave reviews and performed in Russia with Opera Noire.
 On the concert stage, he has sung with orchestras like the Cleveland Orchestra, Cincinnati Pops, and Oakland East Bay Symphony.
 Michael is not only an alumni of our program but is also a member of our faculty.
-He will join our students onstage in March singing the role of William Still in our production of Sanctuary Road.
+He joined our students onstage singing the role of William Still in our production of Sanctuary Road.

 Michael Preacely